litespeedtech/lsws-docker-env/README.md

 ## Configuration
 Edit the `.env` file to update the demo site domain, default MySQL user, and password.
-Feel free to check [Docker hub Tag page](https://hub.docker.com/repository/docker/litespeedtech/litespeed/tags) if you want to update default openlitespeed and php versions.
+Feel free to check [Docker hub Tag page](https://hub.docker.com/repository/docker/litespeedtech/litespeed/tags) if you want to update default litespeed and php versions.

 ## Installation
 Clone this repository or copy the files from this repository into a new folder: